 VFC-enrolled providers are expected to manage and maintain an adequate inventory of vaccine for both VFC and non-VFC-eligible patients.
+Vaccine borrowing should not routinely occur.
 Vaccine borrowing must be a rare and unplanned occurrence due to an unforeseen delay or circumstance surrounding the vaccine ordered.
 All instances of borrowing must be properly documented and reported, and borrowed doses must be replaced.